cadorn/narwhalrunner-examples/README.md

 Running the Examples
 ====================

-You need to have a testing playground setup.
+You need to have a testing playground setup as described under *Setup -> Instructions* [here](http://github.com/cadorn/narwhalrunner).

-    TODO: Instructions

 License
 =======